Website Accounts and Access

+If you’ve been assigned the responsibility of editing website content for your area, contact your content owner.
 Content editors are assigned by deans, department chairs or other leadership within each area.
-If you’ve been assigned the responsibility of editing website content for your area, contact your content owner.
 You will need to attend a mandatory introductory training session before you will be granted credentials to edit a University maintained website.
 View the training schedule to decide which training date would work best for you.

-Yes, you can embed videos and slideshows from sites like YouTube, Vimeo, Flickr etc. in your pages.
-WordPress makes it easy – just copy the link to the video or slideshow and paste into the page editor.
+Yes, you can embed videos and slideshows from sites like YouTube, Vimeo, Flickr, etc. in your pages.
+WordPress makes it easy – just copy the link to the video or slideshow and paste it into the page.
 WordPress will display the media player automatically, no embed code needed!

-If you choose to use the embed code provided by the external site instead, you’ll need to insert it using the WordPress page editor in Text mode.
+If you choose to use the embed code provided by the external site instead, you’ll need to paste the embed code into an HTML block.
 You may need to adjust the width to fit within the page’s content area.
 Be sure to check how the embed looks on mobile as well!